 Apple TV 6

 A new Apple TV would come with benefits of added memory and performance for those seeking more from their set-top box.
-The "Apple TV 6" would be a long-awaited update to the current Apple TV 4K model with better processors and storage.
+The "Apple TV 6" would be a long-awaited update to the current Apple TV 4K model, offering better processors and storage.

 ● TBA 2020/2021